- Lat pulldowns have been shown to work (and grow) the biceps muscle just as good as barbell curls. At least in untrained subjects.

-So, can compound pulling exercises completely replace barbell and dumbbell curls in the quest for big guns?
+So, can compound exercises lite lat pulldown and rows completely replace barbell and dumbbell curls in the quest for big guns?

 Well, it depends.

-- Lat pulldown does indeed seem promising for bicep growth, yielding the same gains as the gold standard barbell curl.
+- Lat pulldown does seem to work the biceps well, yielding the same gains as the gold standard barbell curl.

 Several things can be said about this.